DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | TLR 2         | £3,214  | £7,847 |
 | TLR 3         | £639    | £3,169 |

-You might also receive a special educational needs allowance of between £2,539 and £5,009.

 ### Unqualified teacher salaries

 Many schools in England require teachers to have 'qualified teacher status' (QTS).
 If you do not have this, you can work